Colleges by Location

 Tuition and Fees

-Tuition fees per academic year for full-time domestic students were $43,800 in 2024.
-As Springfield College is a private institution, tuition is the same for all the accepted students.
-Full-time students in 2024 were obliged to pay additional fees in the amount of $1,174.
+Tuition in 2025 was $45,026 for full-time domestic students.
+Springfield College is a private institution, so tuition is the same for all the accepted students.
+Full-time students in 2025 needed to pay additional fees in the amount of $1,674.

 Books and Supplies

-The estimated cost of books and supplies for a college or university should also be taken into account as another significant financial factor.
-The cost of books and supplies for full-time students of this school is estimated at about $1,300.
+The estimated price of books and supplies for a college or university should also be taken into account as another important financial factor.
+Most students have to set aside about $1,300 for books and supplies during their time at Springfield College.

 Boarding